validatedid/blockchers-demo-frontend/packages/spanish-university/README.md

 ## Customization

-You can customize the links displayed by the page by setting these environment variables:
+You can customize the links displayed by the page by setting these environment variables (ENV in dev, ARG in prod):

 - `REACT_APP_DEMONSTRATOR_URL`
+- `REACT_APP_WALLET_URL`